 Happy New Year!
 I hope your holidays were as joy-filled as mine!
 It’s always wonderful when spent with the people you love.

 Once the craziness of Christmas Eve and Christmas Day have passed, my thoughts usually turn to getting organized for the upcoming year– the storage and organization of my Christmas decorations being at the top of the list.
+Now, before you pack all the decorations away till next year is the time to go through it all and keep only what you use.

 When I unpacked my decorations this year, I really went through and took a hard look at what I had.
 I had way too much, and really needed to pare it down and only keep the things that i actually use and have meaning to us.
 Over the course of nearly 40 years of marriage I had amassed quite a collection, plus add to it all of my Mom’s decorations!!
 My brother and sister had already taken the items of my mother’s that had meaning to them.
 What was left was given away or donated.
 Hopefully, the decorations that gave us so much happiness over the years made other families happy too!